brentjanderson/meteor-kinetic/README.md

 # Kinetic.JS Smart Package
 Smart package that wraps [KineticJS](http://www.kineticjs.com) for MeteorJS use.

-At the moment, this smart package simply wraps __version 4.7.2__ of KineticJS.
+At the moment, this smart package simply wraps __version 4.7.4__ of KineticJS.
 At some point, it may be nice to actually reference the KineticJS source code and have a more proper build process to keep up to date.

-Installation instructions: mrt add kinetic.js
+Installation instructions: `mrt add kinetic.js`